Photograph by Deutsch

 Where all started.

 For me, smoking was a big part of my life and it really messed me up in more ways than usual.
 Aside from the physiological damage to the body, nicotine shrinks our arteries, making us more prone to heart diseases like heart attack and stroke.
-The carbon monoxide poisons our brain by limiting the amount of oxygen delivered to our brain and to the rest of our body.
+Carbon monoxide poisons our brain by limiting the amount of oxygen delivered to our brain and to the rest of our body.

-The 4,000 chemicals that are inhaled with every cigarette end up sitting and accumulating on our lungs are the parts that make up tar.
+The 4,000 chemicals that are inhaled with every cigarette end up sitting and accumulating on our lungs are the parts that makeup tar.
 60 to 90 of them are scientifically proven to be carcinogenic and they are rotting and destroying our lungs’ ability to get oxygen!

-There are some of the effects smoking does to our health but we continue smoking with a vengeance, thinking that it will not happen to us, that cancer and other smoking related illnesses and diseases happen only to other people not us.
+There are some of the effects smoking does to our health but we continue smoking with a vengeance, thinking that it will not happen to us, that cancer and other smoking-related illnesses and diseases happen only to other people not us.
 That’s a dangerous mindset to have and that’s a mindset I had for many years.

 Drug addict years.

 I was smoking because I thought it was cool.
-I was smoking because I thought it made me look more smart and sophisticated, I smoked because I thought it made me look manlier and a lot of other stupid excuses and ignorant hypothesis!
+I was smoking because I thought it made me look more smart and sophisticated, I smoked because I thought it made me look manlier and a lot of other stupid excuses and ignorant hypotheses!

 Most smokers die from nicotine effects, not tar effects.
 Most smokers don’t die from lung or esophageal cancer.
-Someone must smoke for a number of years to get these kind of cancers must smoke.
+Someone must smoke for a number of years to get these kinds of cancers must smoke.

-It’s nicotine that gets you first.
+It’s the nicotine that gets you first.
 Nicotine is one of the most highly powerful alkaloid substances on the planet.

 You only need one puff to get hooked and addicted, just one small puff.
 It’s not a habit, smoking cigarettes is not a habit.
 I repeated this information in my book, 16 Common Smoking Rationalizations, Recognized, Analyzed, and Ultimately Destroyed!

 A habit requires repetition for three to four weeks.
 Let’s say a physiological need, for your body to crave it.
 Nicotine created addiction as soon as it gets to the body and especially the brain.
-It takes over your brain and enslaves you into a lifetime of prison that will take your health away, your hard earned dollars, and will leave you with nothing to show at the end of the road!
+It takes over your brain and enslaves you into a lifetime of prison that will take your health away, your hard-earned dollars, and will leave you with nothing to show at the end of the road!